ezbz/gitlabber/README.rst

 * To see how to use glob patterns and regex to filter tree nodes see `globre project page <https://pypi.org/project/globre/>`_ .

+* Cloning submodules: use the `-r` flag to recurse git submodules, uses the `--recursive` for cloning and utilizes `GitPython's smart update method <https://github.com/gitpython-developers/GitPython/blob/20f4a9d49b466a18f1af1fdfb480bc4520a4cdc2/git/objects/submodule/root.py#L67>`__ for upading cloned repositories

 * Printed Usage:

 .. code-block:: bash